NerwenElensar/library/README.md

 - Working with Objects in JS
 - Style the website using HTML/CSS
-- How to integrate a pop-up
+- How to integrate a modal with a form
+  - Learning about preventDefault(), to prevent refreshing the page
+  - Listening to a 'submit' event on a form
 - DOM manipulation with JS